woodcrafty/reck/docs/api.rst

     Wrap a default factory function.

-    Default factory functions must be wrapped using this class so that they can be distinguished from non-factory default values.
-Optional positional and keyword arguments to be passed to the factory function when it is called can be set.
+    Default factory functions must be wrapped using this class so that they can be distinguished from non-factory callable default values.
+The *args* and *kwargs* arguments can be used to specify optional positional and keyword arguments to be passed to the factory function when it is called.

     Example of setting ``list`` (with no arguments), as a default factory during wrecord creation::